Skooogi/liquid-testing/README.md

 1. Install liquid-dsp

-Download repo form liquid-dsp github.
+Go to folder thirdparty/liquid-dsp/
-When installing with their directions, use configure command:
+Install with their directions, using our configure command:
 ````
+sudo apt-get install automake autoconf
 ./bootstrap.sh
 ./configure --enable-simdoverride --enable-fftoverride --enable-strict
 make
 ````

-Next create an additional folder 'thirdparty' and place the 'liquid-dsp' folder there.
 Also remove 'libliquid.so' from 'liquid-dsp' folder.

 Liquid-dsp is now installed.